Technical Design – Manufacturing

 - Program Manager

-Technical Design – Digital Manufacturing is a two-year higher vocational education (120 ECTS) in the field of mechanical engineering.
-The programme prepares candidates for collaborative work environments in the mechanical engineering industry, with a particular focus on product data management and schematics.
+Technical Design – Manufacturing is a two year higher vocational education (120 ECTS) in mechanical engineering.
+The programme prepares candidates for collaborative work environments in the mechanical engineering and manufacturing industry, with a particular focus on product data management (PDM) and schematic layouts for technical documentation and manufacturing.

-Students gain knowledge of the most common materials used in mechanical design solutions, including principles of material selection.
-The programme also provides foundational competence to produce technical documentation for manufacturing processes in accordance with established specifications and standards.
+Students gain knowledge of common materials used in mechanical components and design solutions, including mechanical properties and material behaviour.
+The programme also provides foundational competence in producing technical documentation for manufacturing processes, in accordance with relevant specifications and industry standards.

-After completing the two-year study programme, graduates may qualify for introductory positions in industries such as engineering, manufacturing, energy, maritime and offshore, construction, and related sectors.
-Candidates acquire the ability to work independently on defined tasks, contribute to collaborative projects, and perform effectively under supervision.
+After completing the two year programme, graduates may be qualified for introductory positions in industries such as engineering, manufacturing, energy, maritime and offshore, construction, and related sectors.
+Candidates develop the ability to work independently on defined tasks, contribute to collaborative projects, and perform effectively under guidance.

-The programme is aimed at individuals who want to work with mechanical design, technical documentation and specifications, computer-aided design (CAD), prototyping, manufacturing, materials, schematics and product data management.
-It is suitable both for those with general study competence—who have a keen interest in mechanical design and manufacturing—and for those with prior experience, such as mechanical engineers or related professionals, who wish to formalise or expand their competence.
+The programme is aimed at individuals who want to work with mechanical design, technical documentation and specifications, computer aided design (CAD), prototyping, manufacturing, materials, schematics, and product data management.
+It is suitable both for those with general study competence who have a keen interest in mechanical design and manufacturing, and for those with relevant prior experience, such as mechanical engineers or related professionals, who wish to formalise or expand their competence.

 The Digital Classroom